Studying Jonah 1

 What impact did this have on the sailors?

-God cares for the lost!
-He rescued the sailors, pursued Jonah and we’ll soon discover the Lord even had compassion for the people of Nineveh.
-By revealing His power and authority over the wind and the sea, just as Jonah had said back in verse 9, the Lord invited the lost sailors to know Him and to give Him their allegiance and trust over all other so-called gods.
+By revealing His power and authority over the wind and the sea, just as Jonah had claimed back in verse 9, the Lord invited the sailors to know Him and to give Him their allegiance and trust over all other so-called gods.

 Take a look at Jonah 1:17 in different Bible translations (Hint: use a variety, like the NIV, ESV, NLT, and/or KJV).

-What different words are used to describe the Lord’s role in Jonah being swallowed by the fish?
+What was the Lord’s role in Jonah being swallowed by the fish?

 Throughout Jonah 1, we can learn a lot about God from His interaction with Jonah, the sailors, the fish, and even the storm and the sea!.